Soppe/RV32IToREBEL/README.md

 ## Running the translator

-The command `./TestProject <RV32I Assembly file>.s` is used to run the translator from command line, using the generated RV32I assembly file as input.
+The command `./RISCVToRebelTranslator <RV32I Assembly file>.s` is used to run the translator, using the generated RV32I assembly file as input.